Mastercard/mastercard-idservice-tp-reference-app/README.md

 ### Use cases <a name="use-cases"></a>
 The main use cases in ID for Trust Providers Reference APIs are Personal Data Storage, SMS One Time Password, Email One Time Password, Document Verification, Multi Document Verification, Re-Authentication, GPA-Authentication, Claims Sharing, Audit Events, User Profile, Delete ID, TP Scopes Request and Fraud Data.

+More details can be found [here](https://developer.mastercard.com/mastercard-id-for-tp/documentation/use-cases/).

+### Execute the Use-Cases <a name="execute-use-cases"></a>
+1. Run mvn clean install from the root of the project directory.
+2. There are two ways to execute the user cases :
+  1. Execute the test cases
+    - At the `src/test/java` which is the main root folder for all Junit tests of the application.
+    - Run the tests.
+  2. Select the menu options provided by the application
+    - Run ```mvn spring-boot:run``` command to run the application.
+    - Once the application is running, you should be able chose the options.

 ## API Reference <a name="api-reference"></a>